-Meanwhile hunters in Africa make a hole on a trunk of a tree or hardened clay as shown in the video below (downloaded from You Tube).
+Meanwhile hunters in Africa make a hole on a trunk of a tree or hardened clay.
 The hole is just large enough for a monkey to insert its hand.
 The hunter put nuts, or some fruits inside the hole enticing a monkey to see these baits.

 The monkey inserts its hand through the hole to get the food.
 But with the prize in its grasp, the monkey cannot pull its hand back when it grabs the bait.
 The hunter then ties a rope to the monkey’s head.
 Caught by surprise.
 Would not let go of its prize, so it becomes trapped.
 The idiot gives up its freedom, not willing to let go while holding its prized possession.
 The monkey probably acting out of instinct doesn’t have the ability to recognize the danger of falling into a trap.

 So why monkey is considered intelligent?
 Humans are intelligent too and we thought we can avoid falling into a trap.
 We have the ability to recognize and understand the danger of holding to things that can hurt us.
 Fire or a hot rod burns us.
 We know things that render us ineffective, stale or stagnant in our growth.
 Many times we know and predict consequences of our actions but we’re blinded by the pleasures we get from them.
 Or we have not settled in our heart the right convictions prior to the incident.
 No values.
 No principles.
 We will just cross that bridge when we get there.